3D Printing Material: Nylon 3200 Glass-filled (Glass-Filled Nylon)

 The maximum size of your models are limited by the physical size of our 3D printers - nothing can be printed larger than the printer bed or the one of our mechanical polishing machine.

-Your object must also respect the minimum dimensions of Glass-filled Nylon3D prints (explained bellow).
+Your object must also respect the minimum dimensions of Nylon 3200 Glass-filled 3D prints (explained bellow).